webdiscus/ansis/README.md

 ### TS1479: The current file is a CommonJS module whose imports will produce require calls

-If you're using TypeScript with the following `tsconfig.json` settings:
+If you're using TypeScript in CommonJS project with the following `tsconfig.json` settings:

 ```json
 {